angelguarox/teslo-shop-app/README.md

 4. Raise the database with `docker compose up -d`.
 5. Do the database migrations with Prisma and the `npx prisma migrate dev` command.
 6. Run seed with `npm run seed`.
+7. Clear browser's localStorage.
-7. Run the project with `npm run dev`.
+8. Run the project with `npm run dev`.

 ---